scaspin/ecrts2021-pfl-overheads/README.md

 $aedir/scripts/cleanup.sh will delete all csv files and plots.

 All scripts in the scripts directory need to be run from the directory.
+Note some directories have a `placeholder.txt` file so that git will track them and running the experiments will be simpler.

 Note: You can set TRIALS in $aedir/include/setup.h to be 10000 to get more accurate data, but then the experiments will take longer to run.
 Keep it